Skip navigation

 2. The rationale for any determination is recorded on the candidate file.

-1. Examiners of Theses submitted in standard format or as a thesis by compilation, are provided a copy of the thesis and the University guidelines for Examination of HDR Theses, and are requested to examine the thesis and return a report within two months.
+2. Examiners of Theses submitted in standard format or as a thesis by compilation, are provided a copy of the thesis and the University guidelines for Examination of HDR Theses, and are requested to examine the thesis and return a report within two months for a non-oral examination.

-1. Except in the course of an oral examination, an examiner must not knowingly communicate about the research, the thesis or the process of examination directly with the candidate until the thesis has been approved for award;
+1. An examiner must not knowingly communicate about the research, the thesis or the process of examination directly with the candidate, the candidate’s supervisory panel or other examiners until the thesis has been approved for award;

-2. Except in the course of an oral examination, a candidate must not knowingly communicate directly with an examiner about the research, the thesis or the process of examination until the thesis has been approved for award;
+2. A candidate must not knowingly communicate directly with an examiner about the research, the thesis or the process of examination until the thesis has been approved for award;

-6. Examiners must not knowingly disclose the content of a thesis to an external party until a thesis has been approved for award, subject to clause 51;
+4. Examiners must not knowingly disclose the content of a thesis to an external party until a thesis has been approved for award, subject to paragraph 52;

-7. Examiners are able to ask for clarification of any material in the thesis through the Graduate Research Office who will seek advice subject to clause 52.
+5. Examiners are able to ask for clarification of any material in the thesis through the Graduate Research Office who will seek advice subject to paragraph 53.

-1. Communications are subject to any approvals under the HDR Use of Confidential or Restricted Information in Theses procedure.
+1. Communications are subject to any approvals under the Procedure: Higher degree by research - use of confidential or restricted information in theses.

 2. The Associate Dean may, at the request of an examiner, nominate a person other than a member of the Supervisory Panel to provide further information about the thesis or, in the case of joint work, the candidate's contribution to the thesis.
 The Associate Dean or the nominee may seek advice from the Supervisory Panel.